 30. Find a means of producing my storytelling instruction for an online platform.

-I taught an online storytelling workshop in April to about 70 people from 17 different states and 8 different countries in partnership with MOPCO Improv theater.
+DONE!
+I taught multiple an online storytelling workshop since the pandemic struck, starting in April with about 70 people from 17 different states and 8 different countries in partnership with MOPCO Improv theater.

-Ultimately I want to develop asynchronous offerings using recorded instruction, but this is an excellent start.
+Ultimately I want to develop asynchronous offerings using recorded instruction, but this has been an excellent start.

 31. Print, hang, and/or display at least 25 prints, photos, or portraits in our home.

 Art has arrived.
-The devices needed for hanging the art has arrived.
-Elysha is beginning to work on framing.
+More art has been shipped for framing.
+The devices needed for hanging the art have arrived.

 32. Replace the 12 ancient, energy-inefficient windows in our home with new windows that will keep the cold out and actually open in the warmer months.